top of page

 5417.3.jpeg

 Kaleb's first published poetry.
 Café Shapiro is an annual event at the University of Michigan in which undergraduate students are nominated by their professors to read their works.
 The works are then compiled and published.
-During the 2019 Café Shapiro Kaleb read three poems that in the narrative and persona forms.
+During the 2019 Café Shapiro Kaleb read three poems that in the narrative, prose and persona forms.

 cafe shapiro.jpg